 Directions: SEE MAP Volunteers can park their cars along the gravel roadway that leads up to the levee.
 To register for this site, please call or email Melinda [email protected] or 916-212-6589.

 Volunteers please report at 8:30 to the AECOM field office trailer located off of Patrol Road on the west side of the former base at the main Groundwater Treatment Plant Facility.
 You will be assigned to a team and nearby creek section which you may drive to.
 (50 volunteer capacity) DIRECTIONS: SEE MAP which shows the turn in point off of Patrol Rd.

 Directions: SEE MAP Park at the Kelly Moore Paint parking lot in the back.
+We need a leader and a group for this site.
 (30 volunteer capacity)

-A family friendly site with open space and a bike path adjacent to the cleaning area but it has water channels so children need to stay out of the water.
-If the dirt lot at the site is full please park at Shrike Circle and walk across San Juan at the crosswalk (30 Volunteer Capacity).
+A family friendly site with open space, pathways and a bike path adjacent to the site.
+A large open cleaning area but it has water channels so children need to stay out of the water.
+Please park in the small gravel lot south of San Juan.
+(30 Volunteer Capacity).

-Directions: SEE MAP Limited parking on north side of West El Camino on the west side of the canal.
+DIRECTIONS: Limited parking on north side of West El Camino on the west side of the canal.
 Additional parking along Grasslands Dr. north of W. El Camino with short walk across canal to site.
-Check in will be at the Orchard Park at Unity Point Ave
+Check in will be at the Orchard Park at Unity Point Ave.
+SEE MAP.